hyundong98/TrapDoc/README.md

 Beyond the perturbation method we propose, TrapDoc can plug in alternative text-manipulation strategies, and it works with any LLM that ingests PDFs through parsing.

 ## 📰 News
-* 📣 NEW!
-TrapDoc has been accepted to EMNLP 2025 Findings!
+* TrapDoc has been accepted to EMNLP 2025 Findings!
 (Aug 21, 2025)
 * We updated our README.md files for detailed execution guidelines.
 (Jun 11, 2025)
 * Source codes for our TrapDoc framework has been released.
 (Jun 7, 2025)